Forest gate community school 3

 b.
 We allow our students three option choices in their GCSEs.

-We have adopted the following three broad overarching forms of assessment approaches:
+We have adopted the following two broad overarching forms of assessment approaches:

 Formative assessments in every lesson